 I am thankful that we have that great muddy resource for our kids nearby.
 It is so nice to have a spot where nature play is allowed and encouraged.
 Where there aren’t as many restrictions.
 If they want to make an amazing series of interconnecting dirt tunnels and sail imaginary boats, they don’t have to worry about getting into trouble for digging up the yard.
 So again, what a great resource to have!

+Do you kids have a place where nature play is allowed and encouraged?
 Do your kids love playing in the dirt and mud?
 Are you down with mud pies?

 Great Smoky Mountain Camping Vacation with Kids

 5 Reasons You Need A Teepee Tent For Kids